HumabHatterZed/WhistleWindInscryptionMods/README.md

 ## 💌 Credits
 Shoutout to Arackulele, divisionbyz0rro, and julien-perge for having public GitHubs for me to reference back to/~~steal~~borrow from.
 I'm not an expert coder by any measure, so your work has been incredibly helpful in letting make the mod I wanted to make.

-Additional shoutout to James Veug and his ReadMeMaker mod.
-I found it very helpful in making this thing look minimally presentable.

 ## 🛠️ Configuration Options
 * Enable Mod